BUDDHABHUSHAN23/FINNACE-TRACKING-APP/ASSETS/Readme.md

 Example:
 If two users have the password password123, adding a different salt for each will result in different hashes.
 ```

+---

+## 🛠️ Notes & Resolved Issues

+- Fixed database column naming mismatch (camelCase vs snake_case) for user fields.
+- Ensured Express JSON middleware is applied for correct request body parsing.
+- Added SSL configuration for PostgreSQL connection to work with Render cloud database.
+- Confirmed that user sign-up and sign-in endpoints are working and returning expected responses.
+- Implemented a test endpoint to fetch all users from the database for verification.
+- All authentication routes (`/sign-up`, `/sign-in`, `/all`) are now tested and working as expected.

+---